eodenyire/LearnDataScienceWithEmmanuelOdenyire/README.md

-# Learn Data Science with Emmanuel Odenyire
+Learn Data Science with Emmanuel Odenyire

-Data Science Learning Journey with Emmanuel Odenyire
 ====================================================

 Welcome to the **Data Science Learning Journey** repository!
 This repository is designed to accompany our year-long exploration into the field of data science, providing a structured and comprehensive path for learners at all levels.